Fickle RPG Rules (v1.0 – PDF)

 In fact the Fickle RPG resolution mechanic has a lot to thank for Dinosaur Cowboys attack-damage.
 In that game you have something like 4A-3D, which means 4 Attack 3 Damage.
 You roll the Attacks, and if you succeed on at least one you get the Damage as well.
 So very, very similar to Fickle and Flat in this RPG.
 Especially when I eventually added the “Flux Rifle” to DC which had a Power Settings ability which let you situationally allocate 5A-1D however you wanted (such as 3A-3D, or 2A-4D).
 The real inception for Fickle RPG was there all along.

 On top of all that brainstorming and back-of-the-mind ruminating, I’d been grappling with a conundrum for around a year (at the time of brainstorming Fickle RPG) that is covered in the first header of this blog post, specifically: what if there was a tabletop game where combat resolution was as involved, interesting, and full of meaningful and unique decisions as the movement phase?

 I think I am able to achieve that system with Fickle RPG, where the resolution mechanic is interesting on it’s own merits, without being fiddly or detached from the real world.
 As a bonus to this system using your Intellect or Personality is along the same lines as crunching skulls with Might.

 I wouldn’t have made this game if I didn’t unload so many concepts into Life of a Dinosaur Cowboy, didn’t have my Age of Rebellion campaign interrupted by the game master being busy, and didn’t come up with a resolution mechanic that is truly interesting.

-Fickle RPG is unthemed, but my initial playtest used a cliche zombie apocalypse (well, it had a few twists) set in the real world city of Calgary (because I’m familiar with it).
-You can see my notes on the setting above (or here).
+Fickle RPG is unthemed, but my initial playtest used a cliche zombie apocalypse (well, it had a few twists) set in a real world city I’m familiar with.
+You can see my notes on different settings above.